Textile Drumheads

 Yarn & Color

-Many of the yarns used in my weaving are hand-dyed, giving each drum a unique tone and appearance even before sound comes into play.
+Many of the yarns used in my weaving are dyed in the studio, which gives each handwoven drumhead its own tone and appearance even before the sound is shaped.

 Materials